 – These activities should provide broad exposure and interaction with people within the hiring unit, SoM, and campus and community allies.

 – The search committee chair should be clear with all applicants which components of the final interview are part of the assessment.
-This could include: a job talk, research seminar or presentation, teaching demonstration, meetings with graduate students and/or trainees, and meetings with key leaders in the hiring unit.
+This could include: a job talk, research seminar or presentation, teaching demonstration, meetings with students and/or trainees, and meetings with key leaders in the hiring unit.
+Provide finalists with a detailed itinerary of all assessment activities, as far in advance as possible.

-– Itineraries for applicants at this stage should be identical in terms of assessment activities, including for any internal applicants.
-For example, if one finalist is scheduled to meet with a curriculum or diversity committee as part of their assessment, all finalists should be scheduled to meet with the same curriculum or diversity committee.
+– Itineraries for applicants at this stage should be identical in terms of assessment activities, including for all internal applicants.
+For example, if one finalist is scheduled to meet with a curriculum committee as part of their assessment, all finalists should be scheduled to meet with the same curriculum committee.

 – A best practice is to interview internal candidates first in order to avoid any potential perception that internal candidates have an advantage from having seen firsthand or gathered information about the other candidates’ final interviews.